JohnAspro/dbproject/README.md

 # HFRI (ELIDEK) database implementation project
-A simple implementation for the needs of HFRI institute made with flask framework (python) for the backend, jinja template engine for HTML and CSS styling custom made by Aggelos Kanatas Artworks.
+A simple implementation for the needs of HFRI institute made with flask framework (python) for the backend, jinja template engine for HTML and CSS styling.

 Team: Angelos-Nikolaos Kanatas, Georgios Triantafyllis, Ioannis Asprogerakas